Duomo (San Romolo)

 conservation and study for the major 2019 Fra Angelico exhibition in that

-The predella for the one that's still here is in the National Gallery and four standing
+The predella for the altarpiece that's still here is in the National Gallery,

-saints from the side pillars are in Chantilly (Saints Mark and
+saints from the side pillars of the earlier frame are in Chantilly (Saints Mark and

 Matthew, probably studio works) and the Rau Collection in Remagen (Saints